 If you are a student with a disability who may require academic accommodation, it is your responsibility to register with the Disability Resource Centre (220-8237) and discuss your needs with your instructor no later than fourteen (14) days after the start of the course.

-For details about the current Students' Union contacts for the Faculty of Communication and Culture see www.comcul.ucalgary.ca/info
+For details about the current Students' Union contacts for the Faculty of Communication, Media and Film see www.comcul.ucalgary.ca/info